 Original Webinar Date: 7/20/20

 Telehealth has been in use for years across multiple settings, but in the age of COVID has seen an unprecedented and unexpected explosion in popularity.
 Many mental health providers who previously utilized only traditional face-to-face encounters now find themselves forced by circumstance to adapt to new technologies and new ways of interacting with their patients.
-This session discusses some of the benefits of a telehealth practice, as well as reviewing the risks.
+This recorded session discusses some of the benefits of a telehealth practice, as well as reviewing the risks.
 Dr. James Armontrout places particular emphasis on discussions of potential pitfalls, both legal and clinical, that may be encountered in the telehealth setting.
 This presentation discusses tips for improving the telehealth experience for both patient and provider, gleaned from a review of relevant literature and from Dr. Armontrout’s own experience providing telehealth services in settings ranging from outpatient clinics to high security correctional settings.
-Hear questions from participants related to their own experience with telehealth.
+The recording also includes questions from participants related to their own experience with telehealth.

 - Explore strengths and limitations of telehealth visits compared to traditional visits.

 - Learn ways to manage expected challenges, including emergencies, when running a telehealth clinic.